Veterans and their surviving spouses can qualify for up to $2,400 per month to help pay for an aide in their home.

 - The Veteran or surviving spouse meets income requirements.

 - The Veteran, spouse of a living Veteran, or surviving spouse of a Veteran needs assistance with bathing, grooming, meal preparation, etc. on a regular basis in order to stay independent in their home or chosen place of residence.

-Our VA Accredited Benefits Agents can help Veterans and their spouses apply for this benefit from the comfort of their own home and get approved 99.5% of the time within 2-5 months.
-Going to a local VA Regional Office to apply will most likely result in many trips to the VA Office, long lines, and waiting up to 10 years to get a decision on their application that 2/3 of the time will statistically be a “benefit denial.”
+Our VA Accredited Benefits Agents can help Veterans and their spouses apply for this benefit from the comfort of their own home and get approved 97% of the time within 4-6 weeks.
+Going to a local VA Regional Office to apply will most likely result in many trips to the VA Office, long lines, and waiting up to 10 years to get a decision on their application.
+Only a small percentage of these applicants end up getting a maximum benefit award.
 See below video for the CBS News Investigation on local VA Regional Offices – uncovers how VA employees “hide” benefit applications in cabinets for years to reduce their work load.

 A Ten Year Wait?

-Over 900,000 VA Claims are currently waiting up to 10 years for a decision:
+900,000 VA Claims filed at local VA Offices are waiting up to 10 years for a decision